IB Advising Structure

 The Qualifying Examination Committee is composed of 4 faculty members:

-- At least two (2) must be from Integrative Biology.
+- At least 50% of the members (including the chair) must be academic senate members and from the Department of Integrative Biology.

 - The Committee Chair moderates the exam.